Azure/data-lake-adlstool/doc/README.md

-# Apply ACLs recursively
+# Apply ACLs recursively, Upload files/folders from local machine to ADLS

-This utility allows users to recursively apply ACLs to their folders & files in [Azure Data Lake Store](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-overview).
+This utility allows users to:
+	a. recursively apply ACLs to their folders & files in [Azure Data Lake Store](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-overview).
 The tool is purpose built to solve the specific problem of applying recursive ACLs and in the future we plan to integrate this into our SDKs and CLI tools.
+	b.
+Upload files/folders from local machine to ADLS.
+The tool employs multiple threads to upload data thus providing high throughput.

 You can download the latest version of this tool from [here](http://aka.ms/adlstool-download)